PAPPURAJ/-SPI-TFT-with-ESP32/BEGINNER_GUIDE.md

-# 🚀 ESP32 TFT Display - Complete Beginner's Guide
+# 🚀 SPI TFT with ESP32 - Complete Beginner's Guide

 ## 📖 What You'll Learn